kellyjonbrazil/jc/docs/parsers/systemctl_ls.md

 jc - JSON CLI output utility systemctl-ls Parser

 Usage:
-    specify --systemctl-luf as the first argument if the piped input is coming from systemctl list-sockets
+    specify --systemctl-ls as the first argument if the piped input is coming from systemctl list-sockets

 Examples: